Electronic flight instrument system: Multi-function display (MFD)

 The MFD (multi-function display) displays navigational and weather information from multiple systems.
 MFDs are most frequently designed as "chart-centric", where the aircrew can overlay different information over a map or chart.
 Examples of MFD overlay information include the aircraft's current route plan, weather information from either on-board radar or lightning detection sensors or ground-based sensors, e.g., NEXRAD, restricted airspace and aircraft traffic.
-The MFD can also be used to view other non-overlay type of data (e.g., current route plan) and calculated overlay-type data, e.g., the glide radius of the aircraft, given current location over terrain, winds, and aircraft speed and altitude.
+The MFD can also be used to view other non-overlay data (e.g., current route plan) and calculated overlay-type data, e.g., the glide radius of the aircraft, given current location over terrain, winds, and aircraft speed and altitude.

 MFDs can also display information about aircraft systems, such as fuel and electrical systems (see EICAS, below).
 As with the PFD, the MFD can change the color or shape of the data to alert the aircrew to hazardous situations.

 Engine indications and crew alerting system (EICAS) / electronic centralized aircraft monitoring (ECAM)

 EICAS (Engine Indications and Crew Alerting System) displays information about the aircraft's systems, including its fuel, electrical and propulsion systems (engines).
 EICAS displays are often designed to mimic traditional round gauges while also supplying digital readouts of the parameters.

 EICAS improves situational awareness by allowing the aircrew to view complex information in a graphical format and also by alerting the crew to unusual or hazardous situations.
 For example, if an engine begins to lose oil pressure, the EICAS might sound an alert, switch the display to the page with the oil system information and outline the low oil pressure data with a red box.
 Unlike traditional round gauges, many levels of warnings and alarms can be set.
 Proper care must be taken when designing EICAS to ensure that the aircrew are always provided with the most important information and not overloaded with warnings or alarms.

-ECAM is a similar system used by Airbus, which in addition to providing EICAS functions also recommend remedial action.
+ECAM is a similar system used by Airbus, which, in addition to providing EICAS functions, also recommend remedial action.